Suffolk has deep secrets – and few are as well-kept as Dunwich and Minsmere.

-We took our van, Cree out here in summer 2019, marvelling at the purple heather-strewn heath where the sandy paths amongst the pines and flowers are teaming with birds and wildlife.
+We took our van, Cree out here in summer 2019.
+We marvelled at the purple heather-strewn heath where the sandy paths amongst the pines and flowers are teaming with birds and wildlife.

 You can park here, but if you are taking a motorhome or campervan, it is best that you belong to the National Trust otherwise parking costs £15 a day.
 Yes, £15.
 We’ve had overnight stays elsewhere with electric hook-up for that!

-We turned around and left the first time but have since joined the Trust because the area is simply stunning – part of the Suffolk Coasts and Heaths AONB – and it is reassuring to know that it is being kept for the nation.
+We turned around and left the first time!
+We have since joined the Trust because the area is simply stunning – part of the Suffolk Coasts and Heaths AONB .
+It is reassuring to know that it is being kept for the nation.
 Until the sea wants it back, of course, or nuclear energy destroys the place.

 Heading on foot from Dunwich Heath in the direction of Sizewell, you come to a wildlife haven par excellence…

 From smuggling to birding

 Unlike its neighbour, Minsmere was never a large town.
-In the Domesday Book it is recorded as having only six households.
+The Domesday Book recorded it as having only six households.
 However, it had the crowning glory of an abbey founded in 1182 by Ranulf de Glanvill, Lord Chief Justice of King Henry II.

 This was a relatively temporary claim to fame as the abbey was relocated to Leiston in 1363.
 The constant threat of flooding being the most likely cause of the move.

-Smuggling was rife along this stretch of coast and, in an attempt to stem the tide of goods evading customs duties, a coastguard station was manned in the mid 1800s.
+Smuggling was rife along this stretch of coast.
+A coastguard station was manned in the mid 1800s in an attempt to stem the tide of goods evading customs duties, a

 Isn’t it odd how the smuggler and highwayman usually end up as folk heroes!
 What is it about them?
 We think that it is the anti-establishment position they occupy – Robin Hood “power to the people” types.